Understanding the CCTV Drain Inspection Report: A Guide for Homeowners

 Key Takeaways

-- Repair or maintenance work are also offered.
+- Specific recommendations on maintenance or repair work required are also given.

-What is a CCTV Drain Inspection Report?
+What is an the definition of a Drain Inspection Report?

-What should I get from a CCTV Drain Inspection Report?
+What should I be expecting from the report of a CCTV Drain Inspection Report?

 Introduction